UBC-MDS/strapR/README.md

 ## Function Usage

--   bootstrap_distribution: A sampling distribution of \`rep\` replicates is generated for a specified estimator with replacement for a given bootstrap sample size.
+-   bootstrap: Bootstraps a sampling distribution for a sample.

--   calculate_boot_stats: A confidence interval for a given sampling distribution is calculated for a given confidence level.
+-   bootstrap_stats: Calculates a bootstrapped confidence interval and other stats for a sample.

--   density_ci_plot: Generates a plot showing a density curve of a given sampling distribution along with its confidence interval ci for a given alpha.
+-   histogram_ci_plot: Plots a bootstrapped sampling distribution with its confidence interval and observed mean.

--   ci_table: Generates a table that contains a given sampling distribution’s mean and standard deviation along with relevant statistics like its confidence interval for a given confidence level.
+-   summary_tables: Makes two tables that summerize the statistics from the bootstrapped samples and the parameters for creating the bootstrapped samples.

 ## Contributing